pjdarton/extra-tool-installers-plugin/README.md

 ### Install Git on Windows machines
 This example uses the Find on PATH installer to ensure that Git is already present on unix & linux machines, but installs Git on Windows machines.

-Note that git installers must return the location of the git client executable itself (not the directory in which it is found) which is why we're specifying a relative path of "git" (and a "subdirectory" of bin/git.exe).
+Note: Where an installation method for a Custom Tool definition (as shown earlier examples above) returns the directory containing the tool, the installation methods for a Git definition must return the location of the git client executable itself.
+That's why this example specifies a "Relative Path" of "git" (and a "Subdirectory of extracted archive" of "bin/git.exe").

 ![](docs/images/example-findOnPath.png)